Support-Ukraine-Love/web/refugee-source-export/Ukraine-Resources-Information-Working-Doc--Living-Doc.md

     [Canada-Ukraine authorization for emergency travel](https://www.canada.ca/en/immigration-refugees-citizenship/services/immigrate-canada/ukraine-measures/cuaet.html): "Temporary residence programs are intended to help those affected by the Russian invasion of Ukraine to seek temporary safe harbour in Canada, until it is safe to return to Ukraine.
 Temporary residents may be able to apply for permanent residency through various programs, should they decide to stay in Canada at the end of their temporary stay."

+    * Information on [how to apply](https://t.co/jZERaRmXQe) this new immigration pathway.

     [Canada | Find useful information and resources](https://www.canada.ca/en/immigration-refugees-citizenship/services/immigrate-canada/ukraine-measures.html#information)